 I walked through the Manhattan West complex, and it really dawned on me how the neighborhood has changed so much in the last decade.
 They took a run-down neighborhood and made it shine with modern buildings housing new tech companies and a series of restaurants, shops and hotels.
 It is a neighborhood onto itself.

+In 2023, when walking down Nineth Avenue outside the complex, I saw the sculpture “Adam and Eve”, added by artist Charles Ray, these sit just outside the building.
+They just seem to stare at you as your walk by.
 Across the street from the Manhattan West complex old meets new with the former NYC Post Office, which is now finishing its renovation and is now the Patrick Moynihan Train Station, The James A. Farley building.

 The James A. Farley Building was designed by the firm of McKim, Mead & White and was designed in the Beaux Arts style, the sister building to the former Penn Station (where the current Madison Square Garden now sits).
 The current renovation of the building to turn the dream into a reality is by the architectural firm of Skidmore, Owings & Merrill (Wiki).